The effects of rehabilitation in the ADELI suit are many times higher!

 It succeeded!

-In 2003, use of the ADELI antigravitational suit also began at the newly established ADELI Medical Center in Slovakia.
-For 20 years, patients from 68 countries have managed to overcome complete immobility.
-They work repeatedly and with great effort to restore the nerve pathways.
-Groups of trained therapists help to move the limbs with the aim of getting the brain "going".
-Rehabilitation is needed by patients with various causes of brain and spinal cord injuries: from premature babies to patients after brain surgery, accidents and brain inflammation, as well as a variety of patients after a stroke or long stay in intensive care.
-The ADELI suit is achieving recent success in patients with spinal muscular atrophy.
-For example, after administration of the most expensive drug in the world - Zolgensma - patients need to make up for the period of lack of muscle development and that is where the ADELI suit is used.
-"To improve the effect of physiotherapy in the ADELI suit, the patient needs several additional procedures such as manual therapy, cryocontrast or laser therapy, biofeedback, clinical speech therapy or training on the multifunctional SPIDER unit.
-Last but not least, therapy in the pressure chamber chamber supports the effects of rehabilitation in the ADELI suit ", describes Dr. Petrov, expert consultant of the ADELI Neurorehabilitation Center, the comprehensive package of intensive therapies and emphasizes: "However, the most important thing is to start rehabilitation immediately as soon as we notice that the central nervous system is not functioning properly.
-In my opinion, a person should use all his strength to improve the state of health using all available means."
+In 2003, the anti-gravity ADELI suit began to be used in the newly founded ADELI Medical Center Slovakia.
+For 20 years, patients from 68 countries have been successfully overcoming complete immobility.
+They work repeatedly and with great determination to restore their nerve pathways.
+Groups of trained therapists assist with limb movement with the aim of getting the brain "going."
+Rehabilitation is needed by patients with various causes of brain and spinal cord injuries: from premature babies to patients after brain surgery, accidents, and encephalitis, as well as a large number of patients after a stroke or a long stay in intensive care.
+The ADELI suit has achieved recent success in patients with spinal muscular atrophy.
+After receiving the world's most expensive drug, Zolgensma, patients must make up for lost muscle development, and this is where the ADELI suit comes in.
+"To enhance the effect of physical therapy in the ADELI suit, the patient requires several additional procedures such as manual therapy, cryocontrast or laser therapy, biofeedback, clinical speech therapy, or training on the multifunctional SPIDER unit.
+Last but not least, therapy in the pressure chamber supports the effects of rehabilitation in the ADELI suit," says Dr. Petrov, specialist consultant at the ADELI Neurorehabilitation Center, describing the comprehensive package of intensive therapies and emphasizing: "The most important thing, however, is to start rehabilitation immediately as soon as we determine that the central nervous system is not functioning properly.
+In my opinion, a person should use all their strength to improve their health, making use of all available options."

 Dr. Vladimír Petrov - pioneer of neurorehabilitation